pgerman15/SeleniumJavascript/README.md

 - [1.2] Installing Selenium dependencies
     - Open the Command Prompt and navigate to the folder in your workspace that you created for this project.
         > **Example**: My workspace folder is located inside my Documents folder, so to get there my command looks like 'cd c:\Users\pgerman\Documents\workspace\MySeleniumProjectName'
-    - To install the relevant dependencies, we will be using 'NPM' which was automatically installed with Node.js.
+    - To install the relevant dependencies, we will be using `npm` which was automatically installed with Node.js.
+First, we will be installing the Selenium webriver using the command `npm install selenium-webdriver`
+    - Next, we need to install the browser driver that corresponds with which browser we want to test on.
+In this case, we are using Chrome, so we will use `npm install chromedriver` to install the relevant browser driver.

 ## Setup